Ready to change the world? Our technology is too.

 All-in-one process

-Our technology covers all steps – from the pre-treatment of the raw material to the finished, ready-to-ship regenerated Infinna™ textile fiber your customers want.
+Our ready and proven technology covers all steps – from the pre-treatment of the raw material to the finished, ready-to-ship regenerated Infinna™ textile fiber with high demand.

 Responsible chemistry